jacksonng/southwest-checkin/README.md

 This is a fork of [aortbals/master](https://github.com/aortbals/southwest-checkin).

 * This master branch contains changes which allow the app to run wiht the free version of MailGun for email.
-* The [passenger-nginx](https://github.com/echo0101/southwest-checkin/tree/passenger-nginx) branch contains changes for deployment on Nginx using Passenger.
+* The [passenger-nginx](https://github.com/echo0101/southwest-checkin/tree/passenger-nginx) branch contains changes for deployment on Nginx using Passenger and MySQL instead of Postgres.
+Rails version has also been upgraded in this branch for json support in MySQL.
 Email is handled with a local SMTP server (which could simply relay to Gmail).

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)